 Residential Electrical Load Calculator (CEC Section 8 Compliant)

 Estimate your home's required service amperage in seconds.
-Built for Fort McMurray homes adding EV chargers, heat pumps, and hot tubs — using metric (m²) and the Canadian Electrical Code.
+Built for Fort McMurray homes adding EV chargers, heat pumps, hot tubs, and more — with CEC rule citations for every line.

 Your Home's Loads